- 2 3/4 cups gluten-free all-purpose flour

-Gluten-Free All-Purpose Flour: I recommend using a good quality gluten-free flour blend that is made up of a mix of lighter flours and starches (such as rice flour, tapioca starch, corn starch) to ensure you get an airier and lighter final texture.
+Gluten-Free All-Purpose Flour: I recommend using a good quality gluten-free flour blend that is made up of a mix of lighter flours and starches (such as rice flour, tapioca starch, corn starch or potato starch) to ensure you get an airier and lighter final texture.
 Make sure that you flour blend includes xanthan gum too.
 I do NOT recommend flour blends that are made up of heavier flours such as garbanzo bean flour as that will result in a very dense texture.

 Warm Water: Make sure that the water is between 105 to 110F as the yeast requires warmth to be activated, but if the water is too hot, it may kill the yeast.
 You can also use non-dairy milks such as almond milk, cashew milk, rice milk, coconut milk or soy milk if you prefer.
 Alternatively, if you are not lactose-intolerant, go ahead and use normal milk instead.

 Olive Oil: I like using extra virgin olive oil for the taste it imparts to the breadsticks, but feel free to use other oils such as avocado oil or normal vegetable oil if you prefer.
 If you are not lactose-intolerant, go ahead of use melted butter if you wish.

 Silpat/Parchment Paper: Make sure you line the baking sheet with parchment paper or a silpat to ensure that the dough does not stick to the baking sheet.